tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow/README.md

 ## Usage
 - Download and install the workflow.
-- Type 'movieapi' to set your [TMDb API key](https://www.themoviedb.org/documentation/api).
+- If you want to use your own API key, type 'movieapi' to set your [TMDb API key](https://www.themoviedb.org/documentation/api).
 - Type 'movie', then a movie title.
 Hit ENTER on an item to get info.

 ## Credits